-- MySustHouse games There are two games here.
+MySustHouse games There are three games here.
 The first lets you explore ways to create a more sustainable environment.
 The second challenges you to build a sustainable house.
+The third asks you to develop a sustainable town.
 This site also has an introduction to sustainability.